Hamdaan-P/Statistical-Analysis-Portfolio/README.md

 ## 🧮 Technologies Used
 - Python (pandas, numpy, scipy, matplotlib, seaborn)
-- Power BI (DAX, data modeling)
 - Jupyter Notebook

 ---

 ## 💡 About

-This repository showcases skills in statistical analysis, data visualization, business intelligence, and Python programming.
+This repository showcases skills in statistical analysis, data visualization and Python programming.
 Each project folder contains:
 - Example datasets
 - Notebooks, dashboards, and code
 - Project-readmes describing approach, findings, and business impact